OmprakashChandra/OmprakashChandra/README.md

 - 👀 I’m interested in ...Physics(quantum computing)
 - 🌱 I’m currently learning ...Quantum error correcting models
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...opchandra2021@gmail.com
+- 📫 How to reach me ...omprakash.chandra@hdr.mq.edu.au

 <!---
 OmprakashChandra/OmprakashChandra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.